 Acne comes in many forms, knowing which kind you have can help you clear it faster and minimise damage to your skin, for example if you see redness then that is a sign of inflammation or possible infection.

-Knowing what kind of breakout it is will help you choose the right product or treatment so you can get rid of it faster without compromising your skin's health.
+Knowing what kind of breakout, it will help you choose the right product or treatment so you can get rid of it faster without compromising your skin's health.

 Here is our handy guide to common forms of acne – and how to treat them!